-- 1. All Individual Championship classes for 2\ and 3\ must be split between male and female or at the discretion of the Ground Jury together with the Technical Delegate / Show Director of an Event.
+- All Individual Championship classes for 2\ and 3\ must be split between male and female or at the discretion of the Ground Jury together with the Technical Delegate / Show Director of an Event.
 Any championship/graded classes up to 1\ may mix male and female competitors. - 2.
 There must be at least TWO males and/or TWO female starters in an Individual Championship for 2\ and 3\, by closing date of entry, to be declared an official Championship or at the discretion of the Ground Jury together with the Technical Delegate/Show Director of an Event. - 3.
 For a Championship to be declared official, the Final Score of 6.0 must be achieved by the Individual winner of each championship.
 If there is only one competitor in any of the Individual Championship classes, the competitor must achieve a final score to be determined and finalised by the NEC prior to the approval of the Championship Schedule.
-This score will be listed in the Schedule. - 4.
-Vaulters classified as children (Ch), are eligible to take part in any age groups offered at an Event by the OC/SHB in E, D, C, 1\ and 2\ Competitions.
+This score will be listed in the Schedule. - Vaulters classified as children (Ch), are eligible to take part in any age groups offered at an Event by the OC/SHB in E, D, C, 1\ and 2\ Competitions.
 See the FEI Vaulting Rules regarding 1\ and 2\ Competitions. - 5.
-Only Children (Ch), Juniors (J), Young Vaulters (YV) and Seniors (S) may compete in a 1\ Individual competition. - 6.
-Only Seniors may compete in a 3\ Individual competition. - 7.
-Any vaulters in the year of their 16th birthday may compete in either Junior (14-18), Young Vaulters (16-21) or Senior (16 upwards) up to 2\ VASA competitions The Young vaulter (16-21) category only applies. to 2\ individuals.
-In the 2\ VASA competition the Young Vaulter (16-21) category will be required to do the technical test as well as the compulsory and free tests. - 8.
-Any vaulters in the year of their 14th birthday may compete in either Junior (14-18) or Child (12-14) Competitions. - 9.
+Children (Ch), Juniors (J) and Seniors (S) may compete in a 1\ Individual competition. - 6.
+Only Seniors (from 16 upwards) may compete in a 3\ Individual competition. - 7.
+Any vaulters in the year of their 16th birthday may compete in either Junior (14-18) or Senior (from 16 upwards) in E grade to 2\ VASA competitions.
+Such vaulter must decide at the beginning of each year which age category they will compete in and will have to remain in that same age category for all competitions of that year including the SA Championship. - 7B The 2\ VASA Young Vaulter (from the beginning in the year of their 16th birthday (16 -21) and Senior 3\ (from 16 upwards) will be required to do the technical test as well as the compulsory and free tests. - 8.
+Any vaulters in the year of their 14th birthday may compete in either Junior (14-18) or Child (12-14) Competitions.
+Such vaulter must decide at the beginning of the year which age category they will compete in and will then have to remain in that same age category for all competitions of that year including the SA Championship. - 9.
 At the discretion of the OC/SHB a combination of age groups may, in an event of only 1 entry per group, be combined e.g. Child (12-14) with Juniors (14-18). - 10.
 Refer to Annex 4 regarding Age Classifications.